-To qualify for points, at least 75 percent of the total units must be located in lowincome minority census tracts as defined above and meet the community planning/housing need component.
+To qualify for points, at least 75 percent of the total units must be located in low-income minority census tracts as defined above.

-In instances where sites are not yet known or identified, the sponsor must certify that at least 75 percent of the properties in the project will be located in low-income minority census tracts and meet the community planning/housing needs component.
+In instances where sites are not yet known or identified, the sponsor must certify that at least 75 percent of the properties in the project will be located in low-income minority census tracts.

-d.
+c.
 DEVELOPMENT TEAM INCLUSION | 4 Variable Points

-This scoring criterion measures the extent to which one or more Illinois and Wisconsinincorporated Minority Business Enterprises (MBE) or Women's Business Enterprises (WBE) are included within the development team of the project.
-For each MBE or WBE development team member, applicants must demonstrate that the entity meets the criteria to be considered an MBE or WBE within the definitions of this scoring category, and must also demonstrate that each MBE or WBE is engaged in an eligible development team role.
+This scoring criterion measures the extent to which one or more Minority Business Enterprises (MBE) or Women's Business Enterprises (WBE) are included within the development team of the project.
+For each MBE or WBE development team member, applicants must demonstrate that the entity meets the criteria to be considered an MBE or WBE for the purposes of this scoring criterion, and must also demonstrate that each MBE or WBE is engaged in an eligible development team role.
+As used within this scoring criterion, the term minority carries the same meaning as defined by the Office of Minority and Women Inclusion, which means any Black (or African) American, Native American (or American Indian), Hispanic (or Latino) American, or Asian American.